-Version number Change details Date V01.00 respond to the outbreak of monkeypox in accordance with the national guidelines; Recommendations for the use of pre and post exposure vaccination during a monkeypox incident and updated Green Book Chapter 29, 21 June 2022 include information regarding the use of US licensed Jynneos® as there are no stocks of the UK licensed MVA-BN vaccine Imvanex® currently available.
+Version number Change details Date V1.00 New UKHSA Smallpox vaccine PGD template to: respond to the outbreak of monkeypox in accordance with the national guidelines; Recommendations for the use of pre and post exposure vaccination during a monkeypox incident and updated Green Book Chapter 29, 21 June 2022 include information regarding the use of US licensed Jynneos® as there are no stocks of the UK licensed MVA-BN vaccine Imvanex® currently available.
 Jynneos® is being issued in view of the urgency of the need to manage the monkeypox outbreak.
 MHRA has granted Batch-Specific Variation to permit the importation of batch FDP00012 of the Jynneos brand of MVA-BN vaccine, which is licensed in the US by the Food and Drug Administration (FDA).
 Both vaccines are developed by Bavarian Nordic.
 The conditions of regulatory approval by the MHRA vary slightly from those of the FDA for the US market.
 At present, there is unlicensed Imvanex® vaccine in use on PSD basis. include under characteristics of staff additional requirements the condition to be familiar with the Direct Health Professional Communication from manufacturer for Jynneos® vaccine 2 August 2022 V2.00 The UKHSA Smallpox vaccine PGD template is updated to: allow use of US licensed Batch FDP00072 of Jynneos® vaccine. delete references to the vaccine being used off-label.
-The vaccine has been authorised for active immunisation against monkeypox in adults in the UK by the Medicines and Healthcare Products Regulatory Agency (MHRA) add the use of the intradermal fractional dose route (ID) in the relevant sections: off-label use, route of administration, dose and frequency, adverse reactions add observation following vaccination in cautions and patient advice sections add individuals with history of developing keloid scarring in cautions and patient advice sections reword paragraph relating to co-administration with other vaccines in the off-label section minor wording changes and additions to text for consistency updated references 17 October 2022
+The vaccine has been authorised for active immunisation against monkeypox in adults in the UK by the Medicines and Healthcare Products Regulatory Agency (MHRA) add the use of the intradermal fractional dose route (ID) in the relevant sections: off-label use, route of administration, dose and frequency, adverse reactions add observation following vaccination in cautions and patient advice sections add individuals with history of developing keloid scarring in cautions and patient advice sections reword paragraph relating to co-administration with other vaccines in the off-label section minor wording changes and additions to text for consistency updated references 17 October 2022 V3.00 The UKHSA Smallpox vaccine PGD template is updated to: remove the use of US licensed Batch FD00012 as it has expired remove national incident recommendations due to step down from incident and aligned to Green Book Chapter 29 remove gay, bisexual and other men who have sex with men (GBMSM) statement with regard to vaccine dose prioritisation in response to the mpox outbreak amend supplies section as per Green Book, Chapter 29 add signposting to accessible information in written information provided minor wording and grammar changes and additions to text for consistency updated references 29 August 2023